voxpupuli/puppet-postfix/README.md

 #### Requirements

-Augeas is of course required.
+Augeas is, of course, required.

 The following code is required to use transport maps.
 ```